fewagency/best-practices/README.md

 # best-practices
-A collection of a FEW ideas that make our lives easier
+A FEW ideas that make our lives easier